bao-qiancheng/cs294-137-hw2-bao-qiancheng/README.md

 And here's the link for the video: https://www.youtube.com/watch?v=ok_YYW8UYik

-**Submit a link to your repo and your video on bCourses.** Do not modify your repo after the submission deadline.

 ## Setting Up Your Project:
 Note the assets used in this assignmente was tested on Unity 2020.3.17f1.
 It may work in other versions too.